Oceanus Procellarum: Origin

 There are several hypotheses about the origin of Oceanus Procellarum and a related asymmetry between the near and far sides of the Moon.
 One of the most likely is that Procellarum was a result of an ancient giant impact on the near side of the Moon.
 The size of the impact basin has been estimated to be more than 3,000 kilometers, which would make it one of the three largest craters in the Solar System.

-The impact likely happened very early in the Moon's history: at the time when magma ocean still existed or just ceased to exist.
+The impact likely happened very early in the Moon's history: at the time when magma ocean still existed or had just ceased to exist.
 It deposited 5–30 km of crustal material on the far side forming highlands.
 If this is the case, all impact related structures such as crater rim, central peak etc. have been obliterated by later impacts and volcanism.
 One piece of evidence in support of this hypothesis is concentration of incompatible elements (KREEP) and low calcium pyroxene around Oceanus Procellarum.

 Procellarum may have also been formed by spatially inhomogeneous heating during the Moon's formation.
 The GRAIL mission, which mapped the gravity gradients of the Moon, found square formations resembling rift valleys surrounding the region beneath the lava plains, suggesting the basin was formed by heating and cooling of the lunar surface by internal processes rather than by an impact, which would have left a round crater.

 Other hypotheses include a late accretion of a companion Moon on the far side.
 The latter postulates that in addition to the present Moon, another smaller (about 1,200 km in diameter) moon was formed from debris of the giant impact.
 After a few tens of millions of years it collided with the Moon and due to a small collisional velocity simply piled up on one side of the Moon forming what is now known as far side highlands.